Our Top 9.5 Tips for Designing and Building Safer Stables

 8. Waste Water

 The most commonly used flooring in stables is concrete.
 The surface can be roughened in areas where the horses are walking to make the surface non slip.
 For stables and yards concrete can be put down or they can be left as dirt.
 Dirt flooring is easier on the horses legs, and may be warmer and quieter than concrete.
 Dirt floors are harder to clean and may need digging out if the dirt becomes too saturated.
-Hard floors are easier to clean and disinfect but harder on the horses legs.
+Hard floors are easier to clean and disinfect but are harder on the horses legs.

 9.5 Careful Project Planning and Consideration